Showing 1-80 of 80 items found in Events

 For over 160 years this early morning (6:30 a.m.) service has been held at Augustana Lutheran Church.
 The service is held in a setting similar to that used by the Swedish congregation in 1870.
 The choir sings a Swedish anthem and the service is in English.
 Candles in the pews, altar and windows illuminate the sanctuary.
 Service begins at 6:30am.

 Andover and Andover Lake Park will glow with decorations.
 Stroll on walkways marked by luminaries or ride in a horse-drawn wagon.
-Join a soup supper, visit Santa and take part in a Christmas tree silent auction.
-Refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
+Soup supper and Christmas goodies, refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
 Visit candle-lit Jenny Lind Chapel and hear live Christmas music from 6pm to 8pm.

 Come celebrate the arrival of Lewis and Clark at Camp River Dubois.
-This annual event commemorates the day William Clark and the men of the detachment arrived at the confluence of the Riviere a Dubois, Mississippi and Missouri Rivers.
-The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrators.
-Site admission is free.
-For more information, call (618) 251-5811 or go to www.campdubois.com.
+This annual event commemorates December 12, the day William Clark and the men of the detachment arrived at the confluence of the "Riviere a Dubois," Mississippi and Missouri Rivers.
+The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrations.
+For more information, call (618) 251-5811.

 70 plus crafters will be featured at the Cambridge Parent Club’s annual craft show.
 Visit beautifully decorated homes during the Tour of Homes, area churches will feature “specialty treats.”
 Stop at Cambridge Community Hall and enjoy a visit with Santa, Holiday Music, supper and view the Festival of Trees.
 End the day and partake in the Baptist Church Christmas Cantata.
-Hours: 10am to 8pm.
+Hours: 3pm to 8pm.

 Begin your winter holiday season on Thanksgiving weekend with festive music, simmering foods, friendly greetings and a visit with St. Nicholas.
 Take home natural Christmas trimming and exquisite one-of-a-kind gifts for family and friends.
 End your visit with a horse-drawn wagon ride through the walnut grove!
 Admission: a generous gift of non-perishable food items for Knoxville Council of Churches’ Christmas baskets.